Star Wars: The Rise of Skywalker

 Time Out says

-Episode IX is a timid, disappointing finish to a sci-fi saga that aches for a stronger climax.
+Episode IX is a timid finish to a saga that deserved a stronger climax.

 Cast and crew